jjmontesl/cubesviewer/README.md

 * Several charts and diagrams can be created
 * Explore, create data series, draw charts, see raw facts
 * Export data and images
-* Responsive and mobile friendly
+* Responsive design, tablet friendly
 * Undo / redo
 * Views can be embedded in other web sites
 * User Interface allows for multiple views on-screen